cosmos/sdk-tutorials/onboarding/1-introduction-blockchain/deployment.md

 tag: fast-track
 ---

+WIP --> Will combine this section with the origins section and place it as the last section to then arch into the Cosmos introduction

 # Blockchain technology evolution - from general-purpose to application-specific chains

 Blockchain was developed as a **decentralized technology** that allows the operation of an infrastructure without hierarchy or authority.